-Designed specifically for ecommerce business owners, this detailed guide provides everything you need to know for developing and running a secure ecommerce site securely.
+Designed specifically for eCommerce business owners, this detailed guide provides everything you need to know for developing and running an eCommerce site securely.

 DDoS prevention is crucial to avoid serious damage to your website, reputation, and revenue.
 Learn how to prevent DDoS attacks to protect your website and customers.

-In today’s business climate, starting an ecommerce store is more popular than ever.
-Ecommerce helps existing businesses generate additional profits and gives entrepreneurs a simple and accessible avenue to start their new business.
+In today’s business climate, starting an eCommerce store is more popular than ever.
+It helps existing businesses generate additional profits and gives entrepreneurs a simple and accessible avenue to start their new business.
 Opening an online store requires several key steps, such as selecting the right tools and creating a plan to help translate ideas into a business that generates revenue.
-As you start your ecommerce business, website owners can reference this resource to ensure a successful and secure launch.
+As you start your eCommerce business, website owners can reference this resource to ensure a successful and secure launch.

-Competing with ecommerce industry titans may seem daunting for new online retailers – but it doesn’t need to be the case.
-Thanks to numerous ecommerce platforms and plugins, smaller ecommerce businesses can offer their customers the same level of service as larger organizations.
-In addition to learning about the different types of features that can help your ecommerce business succeed, get our top three recommendations for the best ecommerce platforms.
+Competing with eCommerce industry titans may seem daunting for new online retailers – but it doesn’t need to be the case.
+Thanks to numerous eCommerce platforms and plugins, smaller businesses can offer their customers the same level of service as larger organizations.
+In addition to learning about the different types of features that can help your eCommerce business succeed, get our top three recommendations for the best platforms.

-When cybercriminals attack ecommerce websites, they’re usually on the hunt for payment information and personally identifiable information (PII) such as names, addresses, and phone numbers.
-The most common types of attacks on ecommerce companies are the ones that give cybercriminals unauthorized access to this valuable data.
-Learn more about these prevalent threats facing your ecommerce store, and how to protect your business and customers.
+When cybercriminals attack eCommerce websites, they’re usually on the hunt for payment information and personally identifiable information (PII) such as names, addresses, and phone numbers.
+The most common types of attacks on these companies are the ones that give cybercriminals unauthorized access to this valuable data.
+Learn more about these prevalent threats facing your online store, and the security protocols needed to protect your business and customers.

 Cybercriminals are increasingly setting their sights on smaller online retailers in today’s threat landscape — usually in the hopes of stealing valuable customer data.
-It only takes one cybersecurity breach to wreak havoc on a company’s bottom line.
-There are some common tactics favored by modern cybercriminals, and these threats pose significant damage to online retailers.
+It only takes one security breach to erode customer trust and wreak havoc on a company’s bottom line.
+There are some common tactics for stealing sensitive information, and these threats pose significant damage to online retailers.